TheOddCell/Universal-Install-Script/README.md

 * curl  bash

 ## To use
-To use, add execute privilage to this script, then run `./install.sh [package name]` or type in this command: `curl https://install.oddcell.ca/curl.sh | bash`
+To use, add execute privilage to this script, then run `./install.sh [package name]`